KSU-MS/VCU/README.md

 - ``vcu.hpp``
   - He defines what all the states are, and functions that let you change around

+- ``inverter.hpp``
+  - Defines the class that manages all the things to make the inverter spin

+- ``accumulator.hpp``
+  - A class to hold all the important info from the accumulator that gets used

 - ``pedal_handeler.hpp``
   - Defines and implements all the logic needed for the pedals as required by FSAE rules

-- ``cm200.hpp``
-  - Defines the class that manages all the things to make the inverter spin

-- ``accumulator.cpp``
-  - A class to hold all the important info from the accumulator that gets used

-- ``logger.cpp``
-  - The class defs and inits for platform agnostic debug prints

-- ``pin_defs.hpp``
+- ``parameters.hpp``
   - Contains all of the defines for what pins are connected to what for all the micro/pcb specific stuff.

 ## Things to do
-- [x] Make the pedal handeler
-- [x] Get the inverter class goin
-- [x] Pack things into CAN messages, ideally use the auto generated lib
-- [x] Test can_tools.hpp and logger.hpp
+- [ ] Overhall the dash->vcu message system to seperate the two more
+- [ ] Get distance tracking back with EEPROM memory (maybe add to the logger implementation)
-- [ ] Make the BSPD fella real
+- [ ] Make the BSPD fella more real
 - [ ] Finish wheel speed implementation
 - [ ] Drop in the launch control algo
-- [ ] Overhall the dash->vcu message system to seperate the two more
 - [ ] Get power effeciency math back in there
-- [ ] Get distance tracking back with EEPROM memory (maybe add to the logger implementation)
 - [ ] Add support for digitalWrite to ADC.hpp or find some way to wrap it that isn't aids, same thing with the one delay
 - [ ] Make pretty flow charts for everything
 - [ ] Finish settings lib
-- [x] Get can_tools.hpp and logger.hpp pushed to ksu-fw-common

 ## CAN DOC
 We currently handel these messages